pranesh-ghadge/Face-Lock-System-For-Everyone/README.md

 # Face Lock System

-Ready to use Face Lock System for myself which gives accces only to the user and never allows anyone else.
+Ready to use Face Lock System for everyone which gives accces only to the user and never allows anyone else.
 Anyone can set the face-lock for themselves.

 ## Features